zalando/postgres-operator/docs/reference/operator_parameters.md

   gone at this point.
   The default is `false`.

+* **persistent_volume_claim_retention_policy**
+  The operator tries to protect volumes as much as possible.
+If somebody accidentally deletes the statefulset or scales in the `numberOfInstances` the Persistent Volume Claims and thus Persistent Volumes will be retained.
+  However, this can have some consequences when you scale out again at a much later point, for example after the cluster's Postgres major version has been upgraded, because the old volume runs the old Postgres version with stale data.
+  Even if the version has not changed the replication lag could be massive.
+In this case a reinitialization of the re-added member would make sense.
+You can also modify the [retention policy of PVCs](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#persistentvolumeclaim-retention) in the operator configuration.
+  The behavior can when changed for two scenarios: `when_deleted` - default is `"retain"` - or `when_scaled` - default is also `"retain"`.
+The other possible option is `delete`.

+* **enable_persistent_volume_claim_deletion**
+  By default, the operator deletes PersistentVolumeClaims when removing the Postgres cluster manifest, no matter if `persistent_volume_claim_retention_policy` on the statefulset is set to `retain`.
+To keep PVCs set this option to `false`.
+  The default is `true`.

 * **enable_pod_disruption_budget**
   PDB is enabled by default to protect the cluster from voluntarily disruptions and hence unwanted DB downtime.
 However, on some cloud providers it could be